 Civil Code § 52.6 requires that the public notice to be posted must be at least 8.5 inches by 11 inches and written in size 16 font.
 The public notice must state:

-"If you or someone you know is being forced to engage in any activity and cannot leave -- whether it is commercial sex, housework, farm work, construction, factory, retail, or restaurant work, or any other activity -- call the National Human Trafficking Resource Center at 1-888-373-7888 or the
+"If you or someone you know is being forced to engage in any activity and cannot leave -- whether it is commercial sex, housework, farm work, construction, factory, retail, or restaurant work, or any other activity -- text 233-733 (Be Free) or call the National Human Trafficking Hotline at 1-888-373-7888 or the

 California Coalition to Abolish Slavery and Trafficking (CAST) at 1-888-KEY-2-FRE(EDOM) or 1-888-539-2373 to access help and services.
 Victims of slavery and human trafficking are protected under United States and California law.

 The hotlines are:

 Available 24 hours a day, 7 days a week.
 Toll-free.
 Operated by nonprofit, nongovernmental organizations.
 Anonymous and confidential.
 Accessible in more than 160 languages.
 Able to provide help, referral to services, training, and general information."

 The notice must be posted in both English

 and Spanish, and any other language for which translation is required in the county for purposes of the federal Voting Rights Act.
 Download required public notice:Click here to download public notice